Parliament Passes Extra Budget Bill for 4th Relief Funds

-The National Assembly has passed a supplementary budget bill worth 15 trillion won that aims to help those struggling during the COVID-19 pandemic.
+The National Assembly on Thursday passed a supplementary budget bill worth 15 trillion won that aims to help those struggling during the COVID-19 pandemic.

-The parliament held a plenary session on Thursday to endorse the bill, in a vote of 242 to six with eleven abstentions.
+The parliament held a plenary session to endorse the bill, in a vote of 242 to six with eleven abstentions.

 The supplementary budget is aimed at financing the government's fourth round of COVID-19 relief payments, totaling 20-point-seven trillion won, to bolster small businesses and vulnerable groups.